-Depending on where you live, you also may not get coverage for things like prosthetic limbs or ambulance services.
+Depending on where you live, you also may not receive coverage for things like prosthetic limbs or ambulance services.

-Your Dental Procedure Could Be Covered By Medicare
+Your Dental Procedure Could Be Covered By Your Provincial Plan

-If your dental procedure is so extensive that you need to be operated on in a hospital, Medicare will likely cover it.
+As mentioned above, if your dental procedure is so extensive and as a result of an emergency, that you need to be operated on in a hospital, you will likely be covered.
 This is especially true if you have to stay overnight or the surgery is high risk.

-If your dentist or oral surgeon has not referred you to the hospital for your procedure, Medicare won’t plan on footing the bill.
+If your dentist or oral surgeon has not referred you to the hospital for your procedure, Canada won't be footing the bill.